metawork-studio/koala-documentation/_documentation/chapters/4-sample/4.6/2-item.md

 ---
 ---

-{% flexible_image link=".png" alt="" %}
+{% flexible_image link="sample-controls-pitch.png" alt="Main sample pitch control" %}

-Image: delete area
+Hold PITCH and slide in any direction to change the pitch of your sample.
+Tap twice to reset back to the original pitch of the sample.

-Tap DELETE to erase the currently selected sample.
-A confirmation window will open.
-Tap OK to confirm.
+Pitch adjustment can be changed from fine tuning to full semitones in general settings.